kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

   }
 }
 ```
-Again, this a method of `ThreadedBinaryTree`, so we'd call it like
+Again, this a method of `ThreadedBinaryTree`, so we'd call it via
 `node.traverseInorderForward(visitFunction)`.
 Note that we are able to specify
 a function that executes on each node as they are visited.
 This function can
 be anything you want, as long as it accepts `T` (the type of the values of the